 Meal Plan (based on declining balance meal plan)$2,600

 Financial aid: International undergraduate students may be eligible to receive merit-based scholarships ranging from $2,000 to full tuition.

-Test score requirements: A TOEFL computer-based score of 213, paper-based score of 550, or Internet-based score of 79 or an IELTS score of 6; SAT Verbal score of 480 or above, or ACT Verbal score of 20
+Test score requirements: A TOEFL computer-based score of 213, paper-based score of 550, or Internet-based score of 79 or an IELTS score of 6; SAT verbal section score of 480 or above, or ACT verbal section score of 20

 Application deadlines and fees: International students may begin undergraduate course work in mid-August or early January and should apply at least two to three months ahead of time.
 A $50 application fee must accompany the application.